Wolley Stille

-Wolley Stille, also known as the Joseph Sharpless House, is an historic, American home that is located in Wallingford, Delaware County, Pennsylvania.
+Wolley Stille, also known as the Joseph Sharpless House, is an historic home that is located in Wallingford, Delaware County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 This historic structure is a fieldstone dwelling that consists of a two-story, pre-1700 building, with a Great Hall that dates to 1700, a two-story addition that was built in 1751, and a service wing that was added in 1916.

 The house exhibits both Swedish and English Colonial elements of design and construction and was restored between 1915 and 1916 by architect Donald Robb, who also added some Colonial Revival elements, including enlarged dormer windows.

-It was added to the National Register of Historic Places in 1980.